MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 1. From the sample web application archive, download the [Identity Management samples](https://github.com/Azure/identity-management-samples) as a zip file.

-2. Unpack the contents of the folder *identity-management-samples-master\Privileged-Access-Management-Portal\src* into a new folder called **Privileged Access Management Portal** within the folder *C:\Program Files\Microsoft Forefront Identity Manager\2010*.
+2. Unpack the contents of the folder `identity-management-samples-master\Privileged-Access-Management-Portal\src` into a new folder called **Privileged Access Management Portal** within the folder `C:\Program Files\Microsoft Forefront Identity Manager\2010`.

-3. Create new web site in IIS with a site name of **MIM Privileged Access Management Example Portal**, physical path *C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal*, and port 8090.
+3. Create new web site in IIS with a site name of **MIM Privileged Access Management Example Portal**, physical path `C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal`, and port 8090.
 This can be done using the following PowerShell command:

   ```
   New-WebSite -Name "MIM Privileged Access Management Example Portal" -Port 8090   -PhysicalPath "C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal\"
   ```

-3. Set up the sample web application to be able to redirect users to the MIM PAM REST API.
-Using a text editor such as Notepad, edit the file *C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management REST API\web.config*.
-In the **&lt;system.webServer&gt;** section, add the following lines:
+4. Set up the sample web application to be able to redirect users to the MIM PAM REST API.
+Using a text editor such as Notepad, edit the file `C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management REST API\web.config`.
+In the `<system.webServer>` section, add the following lines:

   ```
   <httpProtocol>